elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/migration-to-caasv2.md

 #### Proxy Deployed in Front of the Ingress (CDN, WAF, etc.)

 If a proxy is deployed, provide information on the IP addresses used by your proxy.
 We rely on this information to trust the `x-forwarded-` headers.
-By default, connections not from your proxy are blocked directly on the load balancer, requiring clients to connect through your proxy.
+By default, connections that do not come from your proxy are blocked directly on the load balancer, enforcing clients to connect through your proxy.

 #### Clients Connect Directly to Your Ingress